- Faith and Worship

 One of the most popular ways to honor Mary in Arkansas is with a May crowning.
 This tradition reenacts Mary's coronation in heaven.
 Typically children, usually those who recently received their first holy Communion, carry roses and place them at the feet of a statue of Mary while placing a crown of roses on top of her head.
 Because of the COVID-19 pandemic, parishes and schools may not host a May crowning this year.
 Contact a Catholic school or parish directly to see if a May crowning is being held in your area.

-To help you grow your relationship with Mary, see Five practical ways to reconnect with mama Mary, Nine ways to celebrate the month of Mary or What the month of May means to Catholics and how to honor it in your home.
+To help you grow your relationship with Mary, see this Marian video series, Five practical ways to reconnect with mama Mary, Nine ways to celebrate the month of Mary or What the month of May means to Catholics and how to honor it in your home.
 To learn more, see a list and explanation of Marian liturgical feasts, a Marian glossary, find out about 12 Plants Named for Our Lady and Their Pious Legends or read this FAQ about Mary in Catholic teaching.